100 Greatest African Americans: Criteria

 Reference and User Services Quarterly reviewed the list positively in 2003, while noting the subjectivity in judging greatness, particularly for contemporary individuals.
 A review in Booklist that same year states that Asante "makes it very clear that he left out numerous current popular people because he feels the hype around the pop persona is not what makes an individual important ...
 Each portrait covers two to four pages that summarize the person’s life, work, and importance and is accompanied by a black-and-white photograph or illustration."

 List

-The list in alphabetical order, as published Asante's 2002 book:
+The list in alphabetical order, as published in Asante's 2002 book: